radiantlogic-v8/documentation-new/documentation/installation/self-managed.md

    persistence:
      enabled: true
      storageClass: "gp3" #Set the appropriate value for this based on your cloud provider.
-     size: 10Gi #Set the appropriate value for this based on your requirements.
+     size: 10Gi # Set the appropriate value for this based on your requirements.
+Ensure that you monitor usage over time
+                # and change the value accordingly when necessary.
      annotations: {}
    zookeeper:
      persistence:
        enabled: true
        storageClass: "gp3" #Set the appropriate value for this based on your cloud provider.
+   resources:
-   resources: # Set appropriate values for these fields based on your requirements.
+     # Set appropriate values for these fields based on your requirements.
+Ensure that you monitor usage over time
+     # and change the value accordingly when necessary.
+     # Note that these values should be less than the sizing defined for your worker nodes.
      limits:
        cpu: 2
        memory: 4Gi
      requests:
        cpu: 2
        memory: 4Gi
+   env:
+     INSTALL_SAMPLES: false
+     FID_SERVER_JOPTS: '-Xms2g -Xmx4g' #To avoid memory swapping, -Xmx should never exceed the memory size defined in resources.
    ```